Key takeaways:

 - Namecheap will then send the Auth Code to the domain’s registrant email address.
 You’ll use this code for the next part of this section, which is transferring your domain to a new registrar.

 Initiating a transfer request at a new registrar might vary slightly across providers.
-For this part, we’ll use Network Solutions’ process to give you a general idea of how transferring a domain to a different registrar works.
+For this part, we’ll use Network Solutions’ process to give you a general idea of how to transfer a domain to a different registrar.

-- Review your order thoroughly before clicking the CONTINUE TO CHECKOUT button.
+Once everything looks good, review your order thoroughly before clicking the Continue to checkout button.

 Expect an email from Network Solutions requesting your domain’s authorization code.
 Once received, go to the link in the email and enter the Auth Code to begin the domain transfer.

 A domain transfer typically takes five to seven days to complete.
-This processing time might vary depending on factors like your previous registrar’s promptness in releasing your domain.
+This processing time may vary depending on factors such as your previous registrar’s promptness in releasing your domain.

-Please note that country code-based domains like .uk, .is, .es, .ch, .li, .de, .fr, and .to might have different requirements and processes.
+Please note that country-code domains such as .uk, .is, .es, .ch, .li, .de, .fr, and .to may have different requirements and processes.

 When transferring a domain from Namecheap, you can’t monitor its progress in real-time.
-However, Namecheap will send a notification email informing you whether the domain transfer is completed or rejected.
+However, Namecheap will send a notification email to let you know whether the domain transfer was completed or rejected.

-It’s best to always keep an eye out for any emails from your previous and new registrars.
+It’s best to keep an eye out for emails from both your previous and new registrars.
 This way, you can act promptly should they require you to complete additional steps for the domain transfer.

 Post-transfer and troubleshooting tips for domain transfers